 Download the CONSEQUENCES app, plug in your headphones or Bose wearables, put your phone away, and explore.
 Experience a club, venue or festival space re-contextualised as a digital landscape of music and branching narrative, where your decisions take you to very different places, and the consequences can be very real.

 As part of a commission from Nesta and the Roundhouse, Playlines developed a location-based AR audio interactive theatre piece installed as part of The Last Word Storytelling Festival 2016.
 We were privileged to work with a group of young artists of diverse sexualities and gender identities to devise an immersive dating experience set twenty years in the future, and we were honoured to have our first full-length show in such a legendary venue, on the same stage that has hosted Zeppelin, Quo and Queen.

 Except, we weren’t using the stage; our show took place in and around the venue’s public spaces, including the box office, foyers, bars, smoking areas and even toilets (plus a custom-built ‘microclub’ for dancing!)
-Our work is about getting users to be participants, not just spectators, and developing stories that weave in and around where the user’s standing, what they’re seeing, and who else is nearby.
+Our work is about getting users to be participants, not just spectators, and developing stories that weave in and around where the user is standing, what they’re seeing, and who else is nearby.

-A second version of the show premiered at Nesta's #FutureFest 2016 and created a groundbreaking new dimension of explorable fiction within a busy cultural festival, including AR-only VIP areas and the chance for enhanced encounters with venue vendors.
+A brand-new version of the show premiered at Nesta's #FutureFest 2016 and created a groundbreaking new dimension of explorable fiction within a busy cultural festival, including AR-only VIP areas and the chance for enhanced encounters with venue vendors.